How to Make Sure Your Workers Stay Safe with Scaffolding

-Scaffolding can cause a variety of injuries, but most are related to falls or dropped objects.
+Scaffolding safety failures can cause a variety of injuries, but most are related to falls or dropped objects.
 In addition to preventing employees from falling off, make sure you prevent your employees from dropping or leaving behind objects that could injure others.
 No tools or equipment should ever be left on unattended scaffolds, and proper rails or barriers are necessary even when workers are handling objects on elevated surfaces.

 How will you make sure your scaffolding is safe?
 Start by keeping workers up-to-date on safety regulations, and investing in scaffolding that makes following these regulations easier.

 Howard Raphaelson is a partner at Raphaelson & Levine Law Firm we work tirelessly to protect labor law and aggressively fight to secure maximum compensation for construction workers injured on a New York construction site.
 To schedule a FREE consultation with a construction accident lawyerat our firm, call 212-268-3222 or complete the contact form.